1•••|•••2•••|•••3•••|•••4•••|•••5•••home•••index

 Alhambra

-Moorish kings kept detailed records, built great libraries and founded a university at Córdoba.
+Moorish kings kept detailed records, built great libraries, and founded a university at Córdoba.
 They brought new technologies, advanced mathematics, Arabic numerals, and modern architecture to Europe.
-Without their contribution we'd be stuck with Roman numerals!
-The Moors were also responsible for bringing many musical instrument families, including guitar and lute prototypes, to Europe.
+Without their contribution, we'd be stuck with Roman numerals!
+The Moors were also responsible for bringing many musical instrument families, including bowed strings, winds, and guitar and lute prototypes, to Europe.

 The Capitulation of Granada | Francisco Pradilla Ortiz, 1848–1921 | Painting of the 1492 surrender of Granada's last Moorish king | Wikimedia Commons